It’s 2026, and I’m Still Freezing Tracks in Logic Pro

 - 2 min read

-Thinking back to around 2003, I clearly remember running massive projects—125 audio tracks with plugins like Pro-53 and Absynth—on my humble G4.
+Thinking back to around 2003, I clearly remember running massive projects -125 audio tracks with plugins like Pro-53 and Absynth - on my humble G4.
 Sure, freezing tracks was necessary then, but it felt reasonable given the hardware limitations.
-Fast-forward to today, my computer is easily 40 times faster in single-core performance and thousands of times faster in multicore processing, packed with 32 GB of RAM, and Logic Pro itself has evolved tremendously.
+Fast-forward to today, my computer is vastly more powerful in both single-core and multicore performance, packed with 32 GB of RAM, and Logic Pro itself has evolved tremendously.
 You’d think freezing tracks would be a distant memory by now.

 Don’t get me wrong: I’m thrilled with the tools we have now.
 Being able to achieve that “big studio sound” from literally anywhere is incredible, something I only dreamed of two decades ago.
 But part of me can’t help but wonder: